openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The acknowledgement from the Wallet is idempotent.
 The Credential Issuer MUST return success if it receives multiple identical calls from the Wallet for the same `ack_id`s.

 The Wallet MAY retry if the call to this endpoint fails for a temporary reason.
 The Credential Issuer SHOULD pre-determine the amount of time within which it expects the acknowledgement.
 Therefore, even a well-formed acknowledgement from the Wallet could fail if received by the Credential Issuer after this time period.
-The Credential Issuer may never receive the acknowledgement, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.
+The Credential Issuer may not receive the acknowledgement, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.

 Communication with the Acknowledgement Endpoint MUST utilize TLS.